 Disabling Service Host SuperFetch

-There are multiple ways of stopping the server host SuperFetch from eating up your CPU.
+There are multiple ways of stopping this Windows service from eating up your CPU.
 Here’s how you can:

 1. Disable Superfetch with Command Prompt